 - How to Set Goals With No Room For Excuses in 2021David Masters23 Dec 2020

 - How to Set Effective Goals for Your Freelance BusinessAndrew Blackman09 Jun 2015

 When you have your business goals at hand, focus on how your new website should help you with these goals.
 For example, if your goal is to increase conversions, perhaps you can plan to create a streamlined online sales funnel using your website.

 If your goal is to get more leads, you can specify that your new site should be optimized for search engines and social media so that it’s easier for people to find.
 List these goals on the worksheet so that you and your designer have a reference for the site's primary objectives.

 Finally, visualize what you want your redesign process to look like.
 Don’t just list the steps you need to take, look at every aspect of the process from the big picture to day to day operations.

 If you're working on the design yourself, this can be no more than a simple list.
 But, if there are other people involved in the process, you need to be more specific.
 This includes the feedback process you have with the designer, your level of communication with each other, as well as tentative deadlines for major milestones.

 It’s easy to overlook this step.
 After you’ve set goals, it’s tempting to start searching for a website template or hiring a designer.
 But without putting your expectations on paper, you’re likely to end up miscommunicating or understating the parts of the process that you find most important.

 Also, if you’re hiring a designer, list your criteria for a “dream candidate.”
 Include design qualifications, the types of clients they’ve worked with in the past, communication style, approach to design, and price.
-Do this before you start looking through freelancer portfolios or designer communities such as Envato Studio to find the right professional.
+Do this before you start looking through freelancer portfolios or designer communities to find the right professional.

 Have a Professional Redesign Process